Creating The Highlight

 Below we have our glass orb.
 Looking good but kind of drab.
 Lets add some depth and give it that clear cut glass look.

-If your orb is still selected, deselect.
-Add a layer.
-Using your selection tool draw a circle a little smaller then the orb.
-Fill with white.
-You should have something like the image below.
+your selection tool draw a circle a little smaller then the orb.
+Fill with

-Deselect.
-Add a layer.
-Using the selection tool, choose circle again and this time make the selection a tad bigger then your white circle, like the example below.
+tool, choose circle again and this time make the selection a tad bigger then

 Now move the selection until you see the shape of a crescent moon take hold.